 Greater collagen density equates to increased ligament size and mass leading to healing and repair of articular cartilage.
 A Prolotherapy injection is generally administered into the area of injury with ultrasound guidance for precise placement.
 Typically, a prolotherapy injection results in 3-7 days of increased mild-moderate pain.

 A mild pain medication (e.g. Tylenol, Ultram) may be necessary to manage the 3-7 days of soreness.
 NO ice or NSAIDs are recommended for 2 weeks following the procedure to allow for full healing effects.
 Light physical activity to tolerance is encouraged in days following injection.
 It usually requires 2-3 injections spaced approximately 3 weeks for most conditions.
 Physical therapy is often employed to encourage mobility as soon as one week following an injection.

-Prolotherapy is no longer used widely since Stem Cells or Platelet Rich Plasma (PRP) is considered more effective.
-This is likely due to more limited release of growth factors in Prolotherapy versus Stem Cells or PRP.
-In addition, Prolotherapy is less technically demanding and less expensive than Stem Cell or Platelet Rich Plasma injections.
+Prolotherapy is no longer used widely since Bone Marrow Aspirate or Platelet Rich Plasma (PRP) is considered more effective.
+This is likely due to more limited release of growth factors in Prolotherapy versus Bone Marrow Aspirate or PRP.
+In addition, Prolotherapy is less technically demanding and less expensive than Bone Marrow Aspirate or Platelet Rich Plasma injections.

 Prolotherapy’s main value is in adding stability to unstable joints.
 It is often very effective for strengthening outer ankle ligaments to reduce chronic ankle sprains.
 It is used to stabilize Cuboid Syndrome (i.e. dislocating or subluxing cuboid bone in the foot after ligament injury).
 It is still employed for use in healing injured or torn tendons, sprained or torn ligaments, tendinopathy including tendinosis, enthesopathies, and even Plantar Fasciitis.